O-Rings for Automotive Applications

 NBR 70 Shore A

-Engine oil seals, transmission O-rings, power steering seals, mineral oil-based systems
+Engine oil seals, transmission O-rings, power steering seals, differential seals, and all mineral oil-based automotive fluid systems at moderate temperatures.

 Temp: -40°C to +120°C